sectrs-acai/shrinkwrap/documentation/userguide/config.rst

-prebuild    list        List of shell commands to be executed during component build before the ``build`` list. build       list        List of shell commands to be executed during component build. postbuild   list        List of shell commands to be executed during component build after the ``build`` list. artifacts   dictionary  Set of artifacts that the component exports.
+prebuild    list        List of shell commands to be executed during component build before the ``build`` list. build       list        List of shell commands to be executed during component build. postbuild   list        List of shell commands to be executed during component build after the ``build`` list. clean       list        List of shell commands to be executed during component clean. artifacts   dictionary  Set of artifacts that the component exports.
 Key is artifact name and value is path to built artifact.
 Other components can reference them with the ``${artifact:<name>}`` macros.
 Used to determine build dependencies.
 =========== =========== ===========